jacobjones5040-cmyk/NACA-0012-CFD-Fluent/README.md

 | Turbulence model | SST k-ω |
 | Iterations to convergence | 87 |

-Angle of attack is imposed through the inlet velocity components (*U_x* = *U* cos α, *U_y* = *U* sin α) as opposed to rotating the geometry in Solidworks.
+Angle of attack is introduced through the inlet velocity components (*U_x* = *U* cos α, *U_y* = *U* sin α) as opposed to rotating the geometry in Solidworks.

 **Boundary conditions**